sfc-gh-mwalli/CortexAgentStreamlit/README.md

 This branch removes PAT and in-app OAuth.
 A tiny parent page performs OAuth and hands the authorization code to the Streamlit child.
 The child exchanges the code server‑side and manages refresh.
 Defaults are tailored for Snowflake OAuth; External OAuth examples (Entra/Okta) are below.

-See the detailed flow and configuration guide in `docs/parent-oauth-flow.md`.
+See the detailed flow and configuration guide in [Parent-managed OAuth flow](docs/parent-oauth-flow.md).

 - Parent page: `parent/index.html`
   - PUBLIC + PKCE client (Snowflake OAuth for proto; Entra/Okta for External OAuth later)